aces/Loris-MRI/docs/scripts_md/cleanupTarchives.md

 INPUTS:
   - $tarchive\_db     : DICOM archive file stored in the database's `tarchive` table
-  - $tarchivesList\_db: hash with the list of DICOM archives location stored in the database (keys of the hash) and their corresponding md5sum (values of the hash)
+  - $tarchivesList\_db: hash with the list of DICOM archives locations stored in the database (keys of the hash) and their corresponding md5sum (values of the hash)
-  - tarFileList      : list of DICOM archives found in the filesystem that matches the basename of `$tarchive_db`
+  - tarFileList      : list of DICOM archives found in the filesystem that match the basename of `$tarchive_db`

 RETURNS: